jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - Data encryption
 - Responsibility about the data content on drivers
 - Understand the risk of using [EC2 Instance Store](#EC2-Instance-Store)

+## Summary

+- EBS volumes:
+  - Network drives attached to one EC2 instance at a time
+  - Mapped to an Availability Zones
+  - Can use EBS Snapshots for backups / transferring EBS volumes across AZ
+- AMI: create ready-to-use EC2 instances with our customizations
+  - EC2 Image Builder: automatically build, test and distribute AMIs
+- EC2 Instance Store:
+  - High performance hardware disk attached to our EC2 instance
+  - Lost if our instance is stopped / terminated
+- EFS: network file system, can be attached to 100s of instances in a region
+- EFS-IA: cost-optimized storage class for infrequent accessed files
+- FSx for Windows: Network File System for Windows servers
+- FSx for Lustre: High Performance Computing (HPC) Linux file system